Easy baked salmon recipe with a brown sugar marinade is a perfect dinner entrè. This delicious baked salmon fillet recipe is low carb and gluten-free.

 Salmon is a stellar choice for a healthy diet.

-Our Printable Recipe Card has a complete nutrition label for this complete baked salmon recipe.
+Our Printable Recipe Card has a nutrition label for this completed baked salmon recipe.

 I-4 oz. serving of plain baked salmon has only 157 calories.